Chart Color Schemes

 Somerton Park hosts an older demographic, ranking in the top quartile nationwide

 Somerton Park's median age is 48 years, significantly higher than Greater Adelaide's 39 years and the national average of 38 years.
 Compared to Greater Adelaide, Somerton Park has a higher proportion of residents aged 75-84 (11.2%), but fewer residents aged 25-34 (8.8%).
-This concentration of 75-84 year-olds is well above the national figure of 6.0%.
-Between the 2021 Census and the present, the proportion of Somerton Park's population in the 75 to 84 age group has increased from 8.7% to 11.2%, while the 45 to 54 age cohort has decreased from 13.9% to 12.7%.
-By the year 2041, Somerton Park is projected to experience notable changes in its age distribution.
-The 85+ age group is expected to grow by 105%, reaching 634 people from a current total of 309.
-This demographic shift will be led by residents aged 65 and older, who are anticipated to represent 80% of the population growth.
-Conversely, both the 25 to 34 and 55 to 64 age groups are projected to decrease in number.
+This concentration of 75-84 year-olds is well above the national average of 6%.
+Between the 2021 Census and now, the proportion of residents aged 75 to 84 has increased from 8.7% to 11.2%, while the proportion of those aged 45 to 54 has decreased from 13.9% to 12.7%.
+By 2041, Somerton Park's age composition is expected to change significantly.
+The number of residents aged 85 and above is projected to grow by 109%, reaching 639 from 306.
+This growth will be led by demographic aging, with residents aged 65 and older representing 77% of the anticipated growth.
+Conversely, both the 65-74 age group and the 0-4 age group are expected to decrease in number.